Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: Conclusions

 In this paper, we build upon our prior instantaneous spectral analysis (ISA) theory to unify common signal analyses with time-frequency atoms.
 The analyses under consideration included time domain analysis, frequency domain analysis, synchrosqueeezed short-time Fourier transform, fractional Fourier analysis, and synchrosqueeezed short-time fractional Fourier transform.
 In particular, we defined a quadratic chirplet component and atom with two parameters: an effective duration, $\alpha$ and a chirp rate, $r$.
 Appropriate choices for $\alpha$ and $r$ specify a template associated with one of the analyses considered, thus unifying these analyses.
 Depending on the analysis, the signal is either projected onto the family of components or the signal is filtered using the family of components as impulse responses for each channel.
 Each projection or channelized signal is demodulated to form an atom and the atoms are superimposed to form an IS.
 This process was repeated for each analysis, leading to closed form expressions for the IS corresponding to the various analyses under consideration.
 In the case of time domain analysis, we defined a limiting form of the quadratic chirplet atom, termed the Shannon atom, to obtain the atom corresponding to a unit impulse.

-For several example signals, we specified a component triplet and synthesized the IS and corresponding signal.
-The synthesized IS serves as ground truth and can be used as a reference when comparing to estimated ISs---an advantage unique to ISA when compared to other time-frequency analysis methods.
+For several example signals we specified a component triplet, constructed the IS, and synthesized the signal.
+This IS serves as ground truth and can be used as a reference when comparing to estimated ISs---an advantage unique to ISA when compared to other time-frequency analysis methods.
 To demonstrate analysis, we apply the expressions developed for the IS corresponding to each common analysis method, to generate estimates of the IS.
 With knowledge of ground truth, we show that for these examples there is at least one analysis method for which the true IS can be estimated exactly.
 Generally, there are an infinite number of ISs, including those which can be parameterized by $\alpha$ and $r$, all of which project the signal $z(t)$.
 Without synthesis information, we cannot say that one IS is a better estimate than another.

 \appendices

 \ifCLASSOPTIONcaptionsoff

 \fi